surveyjs/survey-analytics/README.md

 ## Charting Engines

-SurveyJS Dashboard supports three interchangeable charting engines. **[Chart.js](https://www.chartjs.org/) is the default** — it is what the main `survey-analytics` entry point renders with, and it produces a noticeably smaller bundle than the alternatives.
+SurveyJS Dashboard supports three interchangeable charting engines. **[Chart.js](https://www.chartjs.org/) is the default**&mdash;it is what the main `survey-analytics` entry point renders with, and it produces a noticeably smaller bundle than the alternatives.
 To use a different engine, import the matching entry point and style sheet instead; the API is identical.

 | Engine | Import path | Style sheet | UMD global |
 | --- | --- | --- | --- |